 Important figures in Philippine history have lived in Ilocos.
 One of them is Padre Burgos.
 One of the “Gomburza”, the priest was martyred when he protested against Spanish cruelty and oppression during colonial times.
 This house contains different exhibits and a look to the priest’s life.
 It’s worth a stop for history buffs.

-This beautiful church in Vigan has centuries of history behind it.
+St. Paul Metropolitan Cathedral, or simply Vigan Cathedral, is a beautiful church in Vigan that has centuries of history behind it.
 It was only a small chapel made of wood upon its establishment in 1574.
 After several decades, it became a church in 1641 and grew in prominence and reach.

 Years later, it became a cathedral and was the center of Catholicism in the region.
 The church you’ll see now was completed in 1800.
 Trained eyes will notice the many design influences put into the making of the church, from Baroque to Chinese to Ilocano.

 There are many accommodations in Ilocos Sur, especially in Vigan, the province’s capital.
 You’ll find hotels along or near Calle Crisologo where you’ll get to experience spending a night or so in a traditional-style house.
 Staying close to or in the historical area makes it easy to wake up early and take photos before the crowds come.
 You can also find heritage houses or hotels designed to look like one along Quirino Boulevard.
 If you haven’t booked yet, you might want to consider these recommended hotels by Agoda users.

 - Hotel Luna. ✅ CHECK RATES & AVAILABILITY